junxit/us-congress-bills-115/metadata.md

 - 2017-05-15 — Placed on the Union Calendar, Calendar No. 72.
 - 2017-05-15 — Reported by the Committee on Judiciary.
 H. Rept.
 115-119.
 - 2017-05-15 — Reported by the Committee on Judiciary.
 H. Rept.
 115-119.
+- 2017-05-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-05-16 — Considered under suspension of the rules. (consideration: CR H4208-4210)
+- 2017-05-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1892.
+- 2017-05-16 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2017-05-18 — Considered as unfinished business. (consideration: CR H4341-4342)
+- 2017-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 266). (text: CR 5/16/2017 H4208)
+- 2017-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 266).(text: CR 5/16/2017 H4208)